Arsenal v Tottenham tickets | Emirates Stadium

 Recent dominance: Arsenal's resurgence

 At Emirates Stadium: Arsenal have not lost at home to Tottenham since November 2010, when Spurs came back from 2-0 down to win 3-2.
-Since then, Arsenal have maintained an unbeaten home run of 13 matches against their rivals, demonstrating the fortress-like quality of Emirates Stadium for this fixture.
+Since then, the Gunners have maintained a remarkable unbeaten home record against their rivals stretching back well over a decade, underlining the fortress-like quality of Emirates Stadium for this fixture.

-Away at Tottenham: Arsenal's three consecutive away victories at Tottenham represent their best run at their rivals' home since winning four straight between 1985 and 1988.
-This achievement is particularly impressive given how challenging it historically has been to win at White Hart Lane and the Tottenham Hotspur Stadium.
+Away at Tottenham: Arsenal's recent record at their rivals' home has been excellent too, with multiple consecutive away wins including the 4-1 triumph in February 2026 - a turnaround given how challenging it historically was to win at White Hart Lane and the Tottenham Hotspur Stadium.

 High-scoring encounters

-The North London Derby is the fourth highest-scoring fixture in Premier League history with 187 goals, demonstrating the attacking quality and open nature of these matches.
-Both teams have scored in 43 Premier League meetings - more than any other fixture in the competition's history.
+The North London Derby is one of the highest-scoring fixtures in Premier League history, demonstrating the attacking quality and open nature of these matches.
+Both teams have scored in more Premier League meetings of this fixture than in any other in the competition's history.

 Highest-scoring match: Arsenal 5-4 Tottenham (November 13, 2004) at White Hart Lane remains the highest-scoring North London Derby.
 The thrilling encounter saw seven second-half goals, with Robert Pires scoring the winning goal for Arsenal.
 Thierry Henry, Lauren, Patrick Vieira, and Freddie Ljungberg also scored for the Gunners in an unforgettable match.